 Snippets From a Paragraph

-Featured snippets, also known as paragraph snippets, are brief text snippets that display at the top of Google search results to provide fast solutions to frequently asked questions.
+Featured snippets, also known as paragraph snippets, are brief text snippets that are displayed at the top of Google search results to provide fast solutions to frequently asked questions.
 Understanding the searcher’s goal and responding with brief, concise responses will help you land the spot.

 Snippets From a List